CristianoBerardo/incratio/README.md

 The first goal is to kwnow the different tools that can I will use to create the project.
 This include:

 - Understeamd the different frameworks tools
-- List all the site with beautifull GUI
+- List all the site with grate GUI

 ## Tools
   - [Bento](https://bentojs.dev/) //use by google